openvinotoolkit/openvino/docs/notebooks/yolov9-optimization-with-output.rst

     Fusing layers...
     Model summary: 387 layers, 25288768 parameters, 0 gradients, 102.1 GFLOPs
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-681/.workspace/scm/ov-notebook/notebooks/yolov9-optimization/yolov9/models/yolo.py:108: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-697/.workspace/scm/ov-notebook/notebooks/yolov9-optimization/yolov9/models/yolo.py:108: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! elif self.dynamic or self.shape != shape:

 Verify model inference
 ----------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 To test model work, we create inference pipeline similar to ``detect.py``.
 The pipeline consists of preprocessing step, inference of